archlinux/archinstall/docs/installing/guided.rst

    :escape: !
    :header-rows: 1

+..
+I'd like to keep this note, as this is the intended behavior of archinstall.
 .. note::

    If no entries are found in ``disk_config``, archinstall guided installation will use whatever is mounted currently under ``/mnt/archinstall`` without performing any disk operations.